Employment assignments

 The EU long-term resident permit may be processed by those who have been legal residents for five years (either in Spain or other EU countries under an EU Blue Card) of which the last two years should have been in Spain.
 There are also income requirements, which include that the employee must have a salary of at least 150% of the IPREM (the Public Indicator of Multiple Effects Income, approved yearly by the government, which is listed as EUR 8,400 gross yearly for 2024).
 The IPREM amount increases by 50% for each additional family member.
 The employee should also prove that they have medical coverage in Spain.
 As previously mentioned, the EU long-term resident permit provides mobility benefits to its holder in the sense that long-term resident status may be acquired in other EU countries following a very simplified procedure.
 In addition, the holder of an EU long-term resident permit issued in another EU country may acquire long-term resident status in Spain if the conditions are met.
 A labor market test for those who intend to work as employees in Spain is not required.

-Family members (spouses, de facto couples, children under 18 years of age or other dependents, where justified reasons for residing in Spain can be provided) may obtain a residence permit that authorizes those of legal age to work in Spain in the following circumstances:
+Family members of non-EU citizens (spouses, de facto couples, children under 18 years of age or other dependents, where justified reasons for residing in Spain can be provided) may obtain a residence permit that authorizes those of legal age to work in Spain in the following circumstances:

 • Via the Law for Entrepreneurs: The spouse or partner (ideally, registered as such), and children under 18 years old (or over that age who are financially dependent and have not formed a family unit of their own) may apply for a residence permit simultaneously or successively to the work permit application.